Chris Rucker

-Chris L. Rucker (born October 12, 1988) is an American football defensive back who is currently a free agent.
-He was drafted by the Indianapolis Colts in the sixth round of the 2011 NFL Draft.
+Chris L. Rucker (born October 12, 1988) is an American former professional football defensive back.
+He was selected by the Indianapolis Colts in the sixth round of the 2011 NFL draft.
 He played college football at Michigan State.

 Professional career

 Indianapolis Colts

-Rucker was drafted by the Indianapolis Colts with the 188th pick in the 2011 NFL Draft.
+Rucker was selected by the Indianapolis Colts with the 188th pick in the 2011 NFL draft.
 He was waived by the Colts on August 26, 2012.

 Ottawa Redblacks

 Rucker was signed to the Ottawa Redblacks' practice squad in August 2014.
 He was released by the Redblacks on October 14, 2014.